 WHEREAS, a look at Lanier's year-by-year ranking since Coach Thomas Billups arrived is as follows:

 WHEREAS, it is with great pride that we recognize this championship team and the accomplishments of this remarkable Coach who have brought honor to their school, their community and to the State of Mississippi:

 NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend and congratulate veteran Lanier Basketball Coach Thomas Billups for his 8th State Title and the Lanier High School "Bulldogs" Boys Basketball Team for their third consecutive Class 4A State Championship and for their Mississippi High School Activities Association "Grand Slam" Overall State Title and extend to them the best wishes of the Legislature for their future successes.

-BE IT FURTHER RESOLVED, That a copy of this Resolution be furnished to the Sports Hall of Fame for presentation to Peggie Gillom and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to Coach Billups for the team and be made available to the Capitol Press Corps.